edterbak/NodeRed_Heishamon_control/README.md

 Heishamon hardware is created by Egyras.
 AWESOME job! <br/>
 https://www.tindie.com/stores/thehognl/ <br/>
 It is able to communicate with a range of Panasonic Heatpumps.
-- Heishamon sends information from the Panasonic heat pump to a MQTT-broker.
+- Heishamon receives information from the Panasonic heat pump and sends it to a MQTT-broker.
-- Heishamon sends commands from the MQTT-broker to the Panasonic heatpump.
+- Heishamon receives commands from the MQTT-broker and sends it to the Panasonic heatpump.

 There are multiple options to connect to the heishamon and control your heatpump.<br/>
 * []() 1: MQTT > Home Assistant